amittaksande/0-to-1-Unfiltered-Engineering-College-Life/README.md

 If its you, keep reading

 # Career Path 1: UPSC<br>
-If you do not plan to pursue an UPSC, I would recommend skipping this section.
+If you do not plan to pursue a UPSC, I would strongly recommended skipping this section.
 Yes, the most famous and prestigious career path in India.
 But I would not recommend it to everyone.
 Not because you cannot crack it, but because UPSC demands much more than intelligence.
 It requires years of consistency, the right strategy, guidance, family support, and enough financial stability to survive during the preparation phase.
 Many candidates spend 4–5 years preparing for a single exam, and most do not clear it in their first few attempts.

 Talking from personal experience, one of my relatives has been preparing for UPSC for the last 5–6 years and is still trying.
 It is not because he is weak in studies he is not even average ; the exam itself is extremely competitive.
 Even candidates who become IPS officers may not be able to clear the Preliminary examination again in another attempt.
 So, choose UPSC only if you fully understand the risks involved and are prepared for a long and uncertain journey.

 # Career Path 2: Railways, SSC, Banking & Other Government Jobs<br>
+Skip this if it’s not in your priority.

 I will be honest—I do not know every detail about all these exams, but one thing is common among them: they take time, patience, and consistent preparation.
 The competition is very high because lakhs of candidates apply every year.
 However, do not take this in a negative way.
 Government jobs are still one of the most respected career options in India and provide a stable path for those who are willing to put in the effort.

 Right now, you are young and may not have many responsibilities, so private-sector jobs with higher salaries may look more attractive.
 But as life moves forward, priorities change.
 Many people eventually value job security, work-life balance, and mental peace over constant corporate pressure.
 A government job may not always offer the highest salary, but it provides stability and allows many people to live a peaceful life with their family, spouse, and children.

-# Career Path 3: MBA<br>
+# Career Path 3: MBA : Skip this if it’s not in your plan<br>

 Doing an MBA is a good option, but in my opinion, it only makes sense if you do it from a top college.
 Colleges like IIMs, IITs (yes, IITs also offer MBA programs), FMS Delhi, XLRI, and SPJIMR are among the institutions worth aiming for.
 To get into these colleges, you need to crack CAT, which usually requires 1–2 years of serious preparation.
 Even then, many candidates are unable to secure admission because the competition is extremely high.

 The CAT exam is open to students from all backgrounds—B.Com, B.A., Medical, Engineering, Chartered Accountancy, and many others.
 This makes the competition even tougher, especially for GEM (General Engineer Male) candidates.
 Sometimes, even choosing the wrong question set on exam day can significantly affect your result.
 It is also worth noting that most students in top MBA colleges are not freshers.
 A large percentage have prior work experience, which is why many people recommend gaining some industry experience before attempting CAT.

 Another important factor is the cost.
-A top MBA can easily cost ₹20–30 lakhs.(for top MBA colleges its 30-35 lack for 2 years) So, before deciding on this path, make sure you understand the competition, fees, admission statistics, and placement outcomes.
+A top MBA can easily cost ₹20–30 lakhs.(for top MBA colleges its 30-35 lack for 2 years) So, before deciding on this path, make sure you understand the preparation time , admission statistics, and placement outcomes and ROI.
 If you are still interested after looking at the data, then MBA can be a great option, but always make decisions based on facts rather than assumptions.

-# Career Path 4: MS Abroad<br>
+# Career Path 4: MS Abroad <br>
+Skip if not a priority.

 MS abroad can open up many opportunities, including access to better research facilities, global exposure, higher salaries, and the chance to build a career in another country.
 For many students, it is a great option if they want to explore opportunities beyond India and experience a different lifestyle.